Serverless “Hello World” with Fn Framework

-- Make use of Fn CLI tool to create a project with the language of your choice.
+Use Fn CLI tool to create a project with the language of your choice:

 fn init --runtime go --timeout 10 --idle-timeout 10 hello-serverless

-Golang has been my choice for this hello world serverless application since it is a lightweight and easy to use programming language.
+Golang was my choice for this hello world serverless application since it is a lightweight and easy to use programming language.

-–timeout -> for how long the code is going to be running
+–timeout -> for how long the code will be running

-–idle-timeout 10 -> time container is going to wait for another call
+–idle-timeout 10 -> time container will wait for another call

 FROM fnproject/go:dev as build-stage WORKDIR /function RUN go get -u github.com/golang/dep/cmd/dep ADD . /go/src/func/ RUN cd /go/src/func/ && dep ensure RUN cd /go/src/func/ && go build -o func FROM fnproject/go WORKDIR /function COPY --from=build-stage /go/src/func/func /function/ ENTRYPOINT ["./func"]